-Dr. LEE Yin Yee, B.B.S. (李賢義) aged 66, is our Chairman and founder, responsible for the Group's business strategy.
-Dr. LEE Yin Yee, B.B.S. has more than 30 years' experience in the automobile glass industry.
+Dr. LEE Yin Yee, B.B.S. (李賢義) aged 67, is our Chairman and founder, responsible for the Group's business strategy.
+Dr. LEE Yin Yee, B.B.S. has more than 31 years' experience in the automobile glass industry.
 Prior to establishing the Group, Dr. LEE Yin Yee, B.B.S. was involved in the trading of automobile parts.
 Dr. LEE Yin Yee, B.B.S. has been the national committee member of the Tenth, Eleventh, Twelfth and Thirteenth Chinese People's Political Consultative Conference and an honorary citizen of Shenzhen in the PRC.
 Dr. LEE Yin Yee, B.B.S. obtained a honorable doctorate degree in engineering from the Universiti Teknikal Malaysia Melaka in November 2018.
 Dr. LEE Yin Yee, B.B.S. was appointed in December 2003 as the first chairman of Shenzhen Fujian Corporate Association.
 Dr. LEE Yin Yee, B.B.S. is also the Life Honorary Chairman of the Hong Kong Quanzhou Clans United Association and the Fukienese Association Limited in Hong Kong.
 Dr. LEE Yin Yee, B.B.S. is the father of Mr. LEE Shing Kan, our executive Director.
-Dr. LEE Yin Yee, B.B.S. is also the brother-in-law of Mr. TUNG Ching Bor, our vice-chairman and executive Director and brother-in-law of Mr. TUNG Ching Sai, our chief executive officer and executive Director.
-Dr. LEE Yin Yee, B.B.S. was appointed as our executive Director on 25 June 2004.
-Dr. LEE Yin Yee, B.B.S. is the chairman and non-executive Director of Xinyi Solar Holdings Limited ("Xinyi Solar") a company listed on the main board of the Stock Exchange.
-Save as disclosed above, Dr. LEE Yin Yee, B.B.S. has not held any directorship in other publicly listed companies in the last three years.
+Dr. LEE Yin Yee, B.B.S. is also the brother-in-law of Mr. TUNG Ching Bor, our vice-chairman and executive Director and brother-in-law of Tan Sri Datuk TUNG Ching Sai P.S.M., D.M.S.M., our chief executive officer and executive Director.
+Dr. LEE Yin Yee, B.B.S. is the chairman and executive Director of Xinyi Solar Holdings Limited ("Xinyi Solar") a company listed on the main board of the Stock Exchange.
+Dr. LEE Yin Yee, B.B.S. is the chairman and non-executive Director of Xinyi Energy") a company listed on the main board of the Stock Exchange since 28 May 2019.